gabyvs/ng2-ue-utils/README.md

 Include your source code and any applicable tests.
 Ensure tests pass.
 Document usage instructions for your component in the source code.

+Extend `index.js` and `index.d.ts` in root with your component.

 Extend demo.html with implementation of your component.

-Extend `index.js` and `index.d.ts` in root with your component.
+Run `npm run build:ghp` if you want to update Github demo page when your commit reaches master branch.

 Build this repo into a tarball and run it locally in your other project using the directions above to verify implementation.